 Purple Patch for a playful combination of traditional Filipino and innovation

 Over and over again, I celebrate immigrant stories when I talk about my favorite restaurants.
 Purple Patch is a Filipino restaurant owned by a first-generation Filipino-American woman, Patrice Cleary.
 She was born in the Philipines and immigrated with her family when she was young.
 Her mother kept their culture alive through the food.
-And now Patrice shares her family history and culture with people of DC at Purple Patch.
+And now Patrice shares her family history and culture with the people of DC at Purple Patch.
 We had a fantastic first meal in DC here.
 I recommend the Spicy Adobo Chicken sandwich!

 3155 Mt Pleasant St NW, Washington, DC 20010